OCram85/PSCredentialStore/README.md

 :exclamation: Upcoming Changes :exclamation:
 ================

+The will be some breaking changes starting with the next release:

-**PSCredentialStore will use PFX certificates to encrypt your credentials.** This replaces the the current encryption methods and you need to recreate or upgrade your pre existing stores.
-The changes allows the PSCredentialStore module to support the PowerShell `Core` editions.
-Yes this means, you can use the module on any PowerShell 6 supported linux distribution.
-It's also possible to create a shared credential store and transfer it onto a another platform like: `Windoww -- to -->  Linux` and vice versa.
+- **PSCredentialStore will use PFX certificates to encrypt your credentials.**
+  - This replaces the the current encryption methods and you need to recreate or upgrade your pre existing stores.
+- The changes allows the PSCredentialStore module to support the PowerShell `Core` editions.
+  - Yes this means, you can use the module on any PowerShell 6 supported linux distribution.
+- It's also possible to create a shared credential store and transfer it onto a another platform like:
+`Windows -- to -->  Linux` and vice versa.
+- Automatically creates self signed certificate with 2048 bits RSA keys for encryption.

 Installation
 ============